-Dwarf Chain Loach (Ambastaia Sidthimunki) Fish Species Profile
+Dwarf Chain Loach (Ambastaia Sidthimunki) Species Profile & Care Guide

 The Dwarf Chain Loach is one of the most handsome Botia type loaches in the aquarium hobby and is deemed to be one of the smallest in its class and can adjust to a variety of different water conditions.
 This loach is a very active and peaceful species and thrives in groups of their own species and makes a great addition to the community tank.

 The Dwarf Chain Loach displays a pretty golden-silver body accentuated with lovely chocolate markings of a chain- ladder-type patterning that extends along the entire length of the upper half of its body.
 The areas between the dark markings may be square or circular.
 The degree to which the dark markings proceed into the belly is quite variable, with some sporting almost two complete rows of links and others having only one row with a pale abdomen beneath.

 |Other Names||Dwarf Loach, Ladderback Loach, Pygmy Loach, Chain Loach, Chain Botia|

 |Difficulty||Beginner - Intermediate|